 INWIT, Italy’s largest tower company, operates 23,525 cellular towers and has 52,300 tenants with equipment on its towers, equating to a tenancy ratio of 2.22x.
 Of these tenants, the majority of INWIT’s revenue derives from master service agreements (MSAs) with wireless carriers TIM (Telecom Italia) and Vodafone.
 With these two companies, INWIT has 39,600 anchor tenants on its cell towers.

 Additionally, INWIT operates 7,800 small cells and distributed antenna system (DAS) nodes, as well as providing 1,820 backhaul connectivity links.

 20. Opsimex (Telesites)

-Telesites, the largest owner, operator, and developer of passive wireless infrastructure in Mexico completed its merger into Operadora de Sites Mexicanos (Opsimex) in March 2022.
-Presently, the company operates 20,302 towers in Mexico and Costa Rica, including 19,995 towers located in Mexico and 307 sites located in Costa Rica.
+Telesites, the largest owner, operator, and developer of passive wireless infrastructure in Mexico, completed its merger with Operadora de Sites Mexicanos (Opsimex).
+Currently, the company operates 22,196 towers in Mexico and Costa Rica, with 21,889 of those towers located in Mexico and 307 sites located in Costa Rica.

 21. Phoenix Tower International

-Phoenix Tower International owns and operates over 18,000 cellular towers and 613 miles (986 kilometers) of fiber.
-Geographically, the company’s cellular tower portfolio spans 18 countries throughout the United States, Europe, and Latin America.
+Phoenix Tower International owns and operates over 22,000 cellular towers.
+Geographically, the company’s cellular tower portfolio spans 18 countries throughout Europe, the United States, Latin America, and the Caribbean.

 Phoenix Tower’s countries of operation are Bolivia, Colombia, Costa Rica, Cyprus, Dominican Republic, Ecuador, El Salvador, France, French West Indies, Ireland, Italy, Jamaica, Malta, Mexico, Nicaragua, Panama, Peru, and the United States.